TheJanusStream/bevy_symbios_multiuser/README.md

                             WebRTC P2P Data
 ```

-1. **Authentication** — Each peer authenticates with their ATProto PDS to obtain a JWT access token.
+1. **Authentication** — Each peer authenticates with their ATProto PDS via OAuth 2.0 + DPoP to obtain an [`auth::AtprotoSession`], then calls [`auth::get_service_auth`] to mint a *service auth token* scoped to the relay's DID.
+The OAuth access token itself is DPoP-bound and cannot be handed to a third-party relay.
 2. **Signaling** — Peers connect to the relay via a room-specific URL (e.g. `wss://relay/my_room`) and present the JWT during the WebSocket handshake.
 The URL path determines the **room** — peers only see and communicate with other peers in the same room.
 On native targets, the token is sent as an `Authorization: Bearer` header.
 On WASM targets, the token is sent via the `Sec-WebSocket-Protocol` subprotocol trick (the browser `WebSocket` API does not support custom headers; the relay echoes the selected subprotocol back per RFC 6455).
 Bearer tokens are intentionally **not** accepted via query string — query parameters are routinely captured in plaintext by reverse proxy and load balancer access logs, which would leak ATProto session credentials into operator-side logs the user never consented to share.
 When `auth_required` is enabled, the relay resolves the issuer's DID document (via `plc.directory` for `did:plc`, or HTTPS for `did:web`), extracts the `#atproto` signing key, and cryptographically verifies the JWT signature (ES256/P-256 or ES256K/secp256k1).
 When `service_did` is configured, the JWT `aud` claim is also validated to prevent cross-service token replay.
 The authenticated DID becomes the peer's session identity.
 SDP offers/answers and ICE candidates are exchanged via the relay's `SignalEnvelope` wire format.
 3. **P2P Transport** — Once signaling completes, data flows directly between peers over WebRTC data channels.
 4. **Message Bus** — The `SymbiosMultiuserPlugin<T>` serializes/deserializes `T` via bincode (with a 1 MiB size limit).
 Outbound messages are sent via `MessageWriter<Broadcast<T>>`.
 Inbound messages accumulate in a `NetworkQueue<T>` resource that the host app drains at its own pace.